Syd Barrett: Health

-Members of Barrett's family denied that he was mentally ill.
-Asked if Barrett may have had Asperger's syndrome, his sister Rosemary Breen said that he and his siblings were "all on the spectrum".
-She also stated that, contrary to common misconception, Barrett neither suffered from mental illness nor had he received treatment for it since they had resumed regular contact in the 1980s.
+Members of Barrett's family reported he neither suffered from mental illness nor had he received treatment for it since they had resumed regular contact in the 1980s.
 Breen said he had spent some time in a private "home for lost souls"—Greenwoods in Essex—but that there was no formal therapy programme there.
-Some years later, Barrett agreed to sessions with a psychiatrist at Fulbourn psychiatric hospital in Cambridge, but Breen said that neither medication nor therapy was considered appropriate.
+Some years later, Barrett agreed to sessions with a psychiatrist at Fulbourn Hospital in Cambridge, but Breen said that neither medication nor therapy was considered appropriate.

 Breen also denied Barrett was a recluse or that he was vague about his past: "Roger may have been a bit selfish—or rather self-absorbed—but when people called him a recluse they were really only projecting their own disappointment.
 He knew what they wanted, but he wasn't willing to give it to them."
-In 1996, Wright said that Barrett's mother told the members of Pink Floyd to not contact him because being reminded of the band would make him depressed for weeks.
+In 1996, Wright said that Barrett's mother told the members of Pink Floyd not to contact him because being reminded of the band would make him depressed for weeks.

+Band opinions

-In the 1960s, Barrett used psychedelic drugs, especially LSD, and there are theories he subsequently had schizophrenia.
+In the 1960s, Barrett used psychedelic drugs, especially LSD, and there are theories he had schizophrenia.
 Wright asserted that Barrett's problems stemmed from a massive overdose of acid, as the change in his personality and behaviour came on suddenly.
 However, Waters maintains that Barrett suffered "without a doubt" from schizophrenia.
-In an article published in 2006, Gilmour was quoted as saying: "In my opinion, his nervous breakdown would have happened anyway.
+Gilmour said: "In my opinion, his nervous breakdown would have happened anyway.
 It was a deep-rooted thing.
 But I'll say the psychedelic experience might well have acted as a catalyst.
 Still, I just don't think he could deal with the vision of success and all the things that went with it."
-According to Gilmour in a 1974 interview, the other members of Pink Floyd approached psychiatrist R. D. Laing with the "Barrett problem".
+According to Gilmour in a 1974 interview, the other members of Pink Floyd approached the psychiatrist R. D. Laing with the "Barrett problem".
 After hearing a tape of a Barrett conversation, Laing declared him "incurable".